gardners/surveysystem/README.md

-surveys/survey_name/current - The current definition of a survey called "survey_name". surveys/survey_name/<SHA1 hash> - Older definitions of a survey, named after the SHA1 hash of the survey definition sessions/<session uuid prefix>/<session uuid> - Files containing each live session.
+surveys/survey_name/current - The current definition of a survey called "survey_name". surveys/survey_name/<SHA1 hash> - Older definitions of a survey, named after the SHA1 hash of the survey definition python/nextquestion.py - Python functions to select next question.
+Functions should be named nextquestion_<survey_name>_<SHA1 hash>.
+If no such function exists, then nextquestion_<survey_name> is tried, and failing that nextquestion. sessions/<session uuid prefix>/<session uuid> - Files containing each live session.
 The prefix subdirectories are used to prevent any given directory becoming too long, and slowing down the retrieval of a given survey. logs/YYYY/MM/DD/YYYY-MM-DD-HH.log - Log files of all activity